wmurra/Performance-Aware/1_Reading_ASM/home_work_2/Notes.md

 one last thing.
 I am not sure if my solution properly accounts for DIRECT ADDRESS The test code provided by casey doesnt test for this case, maybe he will mention that in the next video

+ok I completed the challenge homework, in doing so I figured out how to do a few more of the instructions and how to do the